eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 ## Code only tells a part of the story

-Be honest and tell me this has never happened to you: you had to debug a piece of code that you had written some time ago, but you found yourself scratching your head, unable to remember why you implemented it in that specific way.
+Tell me this has never happened to you: you had to debug a piece of code that you had written some time ago, but you found yourself scratching your head, unable to remember why you implemented it in that specific way.
 What made perfect sense in the past, now seemed weird and convoluted.
 You just couldn't remember what was supposed to happen when the parameter `resolveParameters` was set to `false`.
 Yes, it is clear that setting it to false means it won't "resolve parameters".
 That is _self-explanatory_.
 But what does it mean, not to "resolve parameters"?
 What happens exactly when parameters are not resolved?
 Somewhere in your mind you knew, you were certain, but you just couldn't remember.
 So you ended up spending an hour browsing your own code before you were able to understand.
 If only you had written that down somewhere...

-No matter how high level and verbose your language of choice is, how well-chosen your variable names are, how domain-oriented your architecture is, **programs still are instructions written in computer-speak**, meant to guide a computer into performing a task.
+No matter how high-level and verbose your language of choice is, how well-chosen your variable names are, how domain-oriented your architecture is, **programs still are instructions written in computer-speak**, meant to guide a computer into performing a task.
 They will never be fully self-documenting, not only because developers are not computers (at least not for now), but because code describes **how** to perform a task, but not **why** it has to be performed, **the context** in which it is expected to be performed, the **side effects** of performing it, and **the reasons** behind that specific implementation.

 This is where the value of good documentation kicks in.
 Code only tells a part of the story: the instructions to perform a task.
 Documentation is there to fill in the gaps and draw the full picture.
 Without it, contextual information is lost, and once the original developer has forgotten about it (or left the company), it's gone.
 You can still attempt to get some of it back through the unreliable, time-consuming art of reverse-engineering... as long as you have the time, the skills, and all the code at your disposal.

 Yes, most projects don't need a full-blown discrete technical documentation.
 But good inline comments can provide the right amount of documentation that will help you and your project.

-Let's see are some concrete examples now.
+Let's see some concrete examples now.

 ## Describing your components